JosephYostos/Compliance-workshop/02-build-demo/assignment.md

 timelimit: 600
 ---

-🚀 Let's build our app Hipstershop
+🚀 Let's build our Hipstershop application
 ==============

 First, let's create a namespace called 'hipstershop' for the application: